Facebook

 Volume Support and Facial Contouring

-Certain treatments can help restore facial volume and soften the appearance of fine lines by using gel-like substances that sit beneath the skin.
-These substances are carefully placed by trained health professionals to subtly enhance contours and structure.
+Certain treatments, including lip enhancement and facial contouring treatments, can help restore facial volume and soften the appearance of fine lines by using gel-like substances that sit beneath the skin.
+These substances are carefully placed by trained health professionals to support contours and structure.

 Depending on the area of concern and the material used, these treatments may: